Top Five Costliest Foodborne Illnesses

 Rounding out the top five are infections from E. coli O157:H7 and STEC (Shiga toxin-producing non-O157:H7 E.), which cost the economy nearly $300 million every single year.
 Though only about 2,000 people are hospitalized for E. Coli every year, the medical costs alone come to about $19.3 million.

 As you can see, foodborne illnesses can be very expensive, and too often, the victim of the contamination too often bears the costs.
 Most such illnesses can be prevented at the food processing level, and the victim of such negligence should never have to bear the burden of the costs alone.
 If you or someone you love has become ill, see a medical professional as soon as possible.
-If any type of foodborne illness, whether it’s one of the top five above, or another, please contact the Texas Food Poisoning Injury Lawyers at Hill Law Firm today to protect your rights.
+If any type of foodborne illness, whether it’s one of the top five above, or another, please contact the Texas Food Poisoning Injury Lawyer at Hill Law Firm today to protect your rights.